Accorata/StellarisModding/CriminalWorlds/Description.md

 Zero base game files harmed (Should be compatible with all other mods)

-NOT achievement compatible ([i]Only UI mods that don't change features can be[/i])
+NOT achievement compatible ([i]Only UI mods that don't change features can be[i])

 [h2] Features [/h2]

-20 crime events (with varied changes based on government) 2 homelessness
-5 anomaly events ...
-3 special projects, 1 relic
+This mod introduces 30 new events (with varied changes based on government).
+These events are mostly new criminal events, however this mod does include a few new crime-related anomalies and special projects.

-Prividing an array of new planet modifiers, new jobs, new armies, and a new relic.
+These all provide an array of new planet modifiers, new jobs, new armies, and a new relic!

-19 modifiers
-1 army, 6 jobs
+Includes a bunch of new stories, new icons for new jobs/leader traits, and new artwork for the relic.

 [h2] Contact [/h2]